 The hearings are tape recorded and are conducted by telephone or in person.
 The hearing is held before a Driver Safety Hearing Officer of the department.
 At the hearing, the driver is informed of the legal grounds for the action, and has the opportunity to review and challenge the evidence of the department, and to present evidence, witnesses, and testimony to persuade the department to modify or rescind the action.
 The rules that control these hearings are found in the Vehicle Code, the Government Code, and in various Appellate and Supreme Court rulings.

-Evidence at DMV Hearings
+Evidence at Your DMV Hearing in San Diego

 Make a verbal or written request to review and obtain a copy of DMV’s evidence regarding your case.
 This is known as discovery.
 Your written or verbal request must be made prior to your hearing and must be submitted to DMV at least 10 days prior to the date of your hearing.
 However, in some cases, DMV will automatically provide you with this information, the discovery.
 Please not that if you do not request a hearing, you are giving up your right to review the evidence DMV will consider when making a decision in your case.